axmahr/axmahr.github.io/content/posts/asyncrat-detection.md

 ---
-title: "New Robust Technique for Reliably Identifying AyncRAT/DcRAT/VenomRAT Server"
+title: "New Robust Technique for Reliably Identifying AsyncRAT/DcRAT/VenomRAT Servers"
 date: 2024-04-20T15:00:00+02:00
 tags: ["AsyncRAT", "DcRAT", "VenomRAT", "CTI"]
 draft: false
 ---

-Looking for indicators in order to detect C2 server of the QuasarRAT family is nothing particularly new.
+Looking for indicators in order to detect C2 servers of the QuasarRAT family is nothing particularly new.
 Up to now, two main approaches are already known:
 - It is trivial to identify QuasarRAT/AsyncRAT/DcRAT/VenomRAT when default TLS certificates are used.
 Then, we can look at the certificate's Subject/Issuer CN which directly gives us the information we look for.
 E.g., for AsyncRAT, Issuer CN and Subject CN are `AsyncRAT Server`.
 This approach has been explained in [various reports and blog posts](#references).
 - Fingerprints like [JA3S](https://github.com/salesforce/ja3), [JA4S/JA4X](https://github.com/FoxIO-LLC/ja4) and [JARM](https://github.com/salesforce/jarm) also allow for detecting these RATs.